aleshaleksey/fansys23/09-races.md

 All characters start with a template.
 A template is a set of abilities, traits and properties.
 Usually it is associated with a race or creature type.

+Each template specifies modifiers to to size, stats, movement, sight (and other extra senses), entity type, and proficiencies.
+Which are applied It may also grant extra bonuses ("extra") or penalties ("weaknesses").
+Lastly each template grants "race boons" which are applied at level 8 and level 16.

 **BEWARE**: Not all fantasy worlds are going to be inhabited by the same entities.
 If these do not suit your game, it is recommended that you sit down with your group and use the [template rules](#making-templates) to craft a set that suits your world and game.

 ### Human (level-1 template = 8 points)